ludihan/game-of-life/README.md

 # game-of-life
-Conway's Game of Life implemented in Go
+Conway's Game of Life in Go